 YouTube – How to live stream using your phone

-Facebook – How to live stream a funeral service
+Facebook – How to live stream

-Film the funeral service or eulogy readings
+Film the service or eulogy readings

 - Nominate one person to be the videographer